 Lauren Field, a native of Baton Rouge and resident of St. Francisville, serves as the Executive Director of the St. Francisville Area Foundation.
 She and her husband have raised their four children in beautiful West Feliciana Parish.
 Lauren is a member of the St. Francisville Rotary Club; West Feliciana Port Commission; West Feliciana Volunteer Response & Recovery Foundation; Keep West Feliciana Beautiful; and is a “Reader Leader” volunteer at Bains Lower Elementary.

-A lifelong resident of Tangipahoa Parish, Fritz serves as Advisor/Consultant to the management and Board of Directors of Metairie-based Mutual Savings and Loan Association.
+A lifelong resident of Tangipahoa Parish, Fritz serves as the Louisiana Region President for Planters Bank and Trust, which is based out of Indianola, Mississippi.
 Prior to this role, he had a long community banking career with Hammond-based Florida Parishes Bank.
 From 1977 Fritz has acted as Manager/Lessor/Owner of his family’s commercial real estate properties and timberland acreage.
 He holds a degree in Banking and Finance from the University of Mississippi and is married to Janet Lockhart Anderson, a fellow lifelong Tangipahoa Parish resident.

 Dana Boutwell, Fundraising Consultant